 New Features, Enhancements, and Known Issues

-When new features, enhancements, or known issues are discovered here on campus or announced by Google, we’ll post to many of the same channels mentioned above.
+When new features, enhancements, or known issues are discovered here on campus or are announced by Google, we’ll post to many of the same channels mentioned above.
 (If the change is significant enough—such as when the Mail interface changed—we’ll also post a notice to status.its.umich.edu.)
-In addition, an update summary with links is included in each edition of the NextGen Michigan Newsletter and we review new and upcoming features during the bi-monthly U-M Collaboration Forum meetings.
-If we know about significant changes far enough in advance, we’ll also publish articles in the NextGen Michigan Newsletter and post to other social media sources such as Twitter, Facebook, Yammer, and Google+.
+In addition, a summary of recent updates is included in each edition of the Michigan IT Newsletter.
+If we know about significant changes far enough in advance, we’ll also publish articles in the Michigan IT Newsletter and post to other social media sources such as Twitter, Facebook, and Google+.

 What We've Chosen Not To Do